History of the Facility

 - In 2015, Dr. Nicastro left to join the faculty at The University of Texas Southwestern Medical Center.

 - In 2016, Dr. Chen Xu left to join UMassMed.

 - In 2020 Mike Rigney left to join the Grigorieff lab at UMassMed.

 In 2017, Professors Bruce Goode and Avital Rodal took over management of the facility, with generous support from the University.

-The facility is now run by Dr. Berith Isaac and headed by Professor Avital Rodal.
-The EM facility is available, at competitive hourly or daily rates, to Brandeis users, outside academic users, and for-profit users.
+The center is now run by Dr. Berith Isaac and headed by Professor Avital Rodal.
+The Louise Mashal Gabbay Cellular Visualization Center is available, at competitive hourly or daily rates, to Brandeis users, outside academic users, and for-profit users.